Skip to main content

 Steps to create a G/L tag:

-2. Click the New G/L Tag button located in the top left corner of the screen to open the tag creation dialog.
+1. Click the blue New G/L Tag button located in the top left corner of the screen to open the tag creation dialog.

 4. From the dropdown menus, select the appropriate debit and credit G/L codes that will be linked to the tag and its associated transactions.